 There are ways to combat winter effects on the skin not just topically but by changing up your environment as well.
 Here are a few suggestions to ensure GLOWing winter skin.

-Change up your skincare regimen - During the winter months, choose cream-based cleansers, and apply toners and astringents sparingly, if at all.
+- Change up your skincare regimen - During the winter months, choose cream-based cleansers, and apply toners and astringents sparingly, if at all.
 When your skin is dry and itchy, the AAD recommends you stop using products that contain alcohol in order to help skin retain its natural oils.
 At night, use a richer moisturizer on your face.
-GLOWBIOTICS suggestion: Probiotic Moisture Rich Replenishing Cream
+GLOWBIOTICS suggestion: Probiotic Multi-Brightening Anti-Aging Cream

 With a little extra care your skin can be glowing and radiant year round!